litmuschaos/v1-litmus-docs/docs/azure-disk-loss.md

 ### Create the ChaosEngine Resource

-- Create the ChaosEngine manifest prepared in the previous step to trigger the Chaos.
+- Create the ChaosEngine manifest prepared in the previous step to trigger the chaos.

   `kubectl apply -f chaosengine.yml`